-Baked chicken and peppers use just a handful of fresh healthy ingredients, which is my favorite way to cook.
-Meat, veggies, seasoning, and a bit of cheese all come together in one dish for an easy dinner.
+Baked chicken and peppers recipe use just a handful of fresh healthy ingredients, which is my favorite way to cook.
+Tender chicken, veggies, seasonings, and a bit of cheese all come together in one dish for an easy dinner.

 It’s ready under 1 hour and made without any high sodium, sugar, or preservatives.
 Just fresh and flavorful ingredients that have amazing taste.

 This chicken and bell pepper recipe is simple, and hearty dinner you can serve your family for a weeknight meal or serve to company and earn rave reviews!

 - Pure and simple: Real food ingredients that taste amazing.

 - It’s flexible: I love this dish the way it is, but by all means, tweak the veggies and seasonings to how you like it.

 - Easy meal: Serve peppers with chicken on top of healthy mashed potatoes or perfect brown rice with the juices, and everyone will be blown away!

 - Leftovers: A warm meal tonight, then reheating leftovers or eat cold for lunch the next day.

 Since this chicken and peppers recipe focuses on fresh ingredients, select the best possible ones you can find to really let them shine!

 - Chicken: Boneless skinless chicken breasts or boneless skinless chicken thighs.